an-sh/ws-messaging/README.md

 ### Features

-- Send notifications via an EventEmitter-like API.
+- Send and receive notifications (events) via an EventEmitter API.

 - Request-reply API using promises (works in both directions, without any connection blocking during processing).